5 Lessons from MLK on Living, Leading, & Communicating

 One of the many lessons Dr. King exemplified was the effectiveness of a life lived out loud — one in which a person’s words and dreams are backed by considerable action.

-He showed us our lives must be lived intentionally and eout regret, that our words mean something and we must speak up in the face of injustice.
+He showed us our lives must be lived intentionally and without regret, that words mean something and we must speak up in the face of injustice.

 He taught us that it is one thing to say you have an idea and quite another to act on it.
 The man’s courage still inspires millions of people today.

 I’m glad Dr. King spoke up — and then acted.
-We are all better for it.
+The world is a better place because of it.

 Here are several lessons we learn from this pioneer of civil rights (all quotes from Dr. King):